 Thankfully, the Irish government firmly agrees, and shows no signs of abandoning Irish without a fight.
 Article 8 of the country’s Constitution reads:

 “The Irish language as the national language is the first official language [and] the English language is recognised as a second official language.”

 But it’s not just Ireland that’s supporting the cause.
 Around 18,000 Americans currently speak Irish, along with another 9,000 residents of Great Britain - and from its first official opening in 2007, the Gaeltacht Bhaile na hÉireann or Permanent North American Gaeltacht, the largest outside of Ireland, attracts Irish speakers from all over North America to the small Gaeltacht Cheanada of Tamworth, near Erinsville, Ontario.

 It’ll be decades before everyone knows if Irish will survive as a working language - but until then, expect to have your ears confused in every corner of the Emerald Isle.

 Curious about exploring Ireland's stunning landscapes and magical charm?
-Consider joining Wheel & Anchor as we venture there in June 2021...more information here!
+Consider joining Wheel & Anchor as we venture there...more information here!